andrewfulton9/andrewfulton9.github.io/_posts/2016-10-01-county-choropleth-colorbar.md

              inplace = True, axis=1)
 ```

-Now you should have a dataframe `full_df` that looks something like this:
+You should now have a dataframe, `full_df`, that looks something like this:

 |county   |year   |totalPopulation   |
 |:-------:|:-----:|:----------------:|